-Can I get legal help in my emergency hearing during the ongoing COVID-19 crisis?
+Can I get legal help in my emergency hearing?

 Yes.
 Attorneys with the Family Law Assistance Network ("FLAN") (a joint project of the D.C.
 Bar Pro Bono Center, Legal Aid, and the D.C.
-Affordable Law Firm) may be able to represent parents (by phone) at emergency custody hearings.
+Affordable Law Firm) may be able to represent parents at emergency custody hearings.
 Parents can apply for assistance by calling (202) 844-5428.